 - VI.
 Provide clear and concise information on the eligibility criteria - VII.
 Explain the necessary evidence requirements - VIII.
 Treat tenants sensitively and maintain confidentiality - IX.
 Give careful consideration to all information provided by the tenant when determining the urgency of their need to move - X. HO to forward recommendation to HM for approval - XI.
-Allocate housing that meets their needs for approval.
+Allocate housing that meets their needs

-Housing Officer Effectively implement the policy and forward recommendation to HM recommendation.

-Housing Manager Monitor consistent and fair policy application and approval of

-General Manager Ensure that policies and procedures are being adhered to by staff and

-Monitor and report to the Board
+Housing Officer Effectively implement the policy and forward recommendation to HM for approval.
+Service Delivery Manager Monitor consistent and fair policy application and approval of recommendation.
+Ensure that policies and procedures are being adhered to by staff and provide necessary training where required CEO Monitor and report to the Board Board To monitor and review policy annually